gowriekaran/BannerTools/README.md

 /*******************************************************************************************\

 Features:
+- BannerInfo
+   Display BannerInfo (ad width, height, name)

+- Make it Black
+   Sets the background color black

+- Margin
+   Adds a margin around the banner

 - Screenshot
    Take a screenshot of the current frame.
 You may have to use TinyPNG sometimes.

-- Make it Black
-   Sets the background color black

 - Show me everything
    Shows all the frames

-- Margin
-   Adds a margin around the banner

 - Timer
    Displays a timer on screen

-- BannerInfo
-   Display BannerInfo (ad width, height, name)
+//
+Click on the Logo 3 times and you'll see 3 more options.
+1.)
+Reset BannerTools
+2.)
+Add border
+3.)
+Hide show replay button